Topics on this page:

 Document Authentication

-Foreign countries may require documents to be authenticated in order to be accepted in the foreign jurisdiction.
+When using documents in a foreign country, you may need to have the documents authenticated to be accepted in the foreign jurisdiction.
 Authenticating a document verifies the document’s source so foreign countries can be sure the document is not fake.
-The traditional method for authenticating documents to be used overseas is called legalization.
+The traditional method for authenticating documents is called legalization.

 Learn more about the Hague Conference on International Private Law.

-This article discusses the apostille procedure and the full legalization procedure for documents issued by U.S. federal agencies.
-For information about legalizing Maryland documents, see the People's Law Library article on the topic.
+This article discusses 2 types of document authentication for documents issued by U.S. federal agencies: the apostille procedure and the full legalization procedure.
+For information about legalizing Maryland documents, see the Maryland Apostille and Full Legalization Process.

 General Information on Legalization

-A legalization is made up of a chain of official authentications of the document and can be slow and costly.
-Because of this, numerous countries agreed to simplify the process, which created the 1961 Hague Convention abolishing the Requirement of Legalization for Foreign Public Documents.
-The convention reduces the process to a single authentication: an authentication certificate (an apostille) issued by an authority designated by the country where the document was issued.
+Legalization involves several steps of official authentications that can be slow and costly.
+To streamline the process numerous countries joined the 1961 Hague Convention.
+The Convention eliminated the requirement of legalization for foreign public documents.
+The convention reduces the process to a single authentication called an apostille (an authentication certificate).
+An apostille is issued by an authority designated by the country where the document was issued.

 Determine if You Need an Apostille or Full Legalization